danielfm/smudge/README.md

 * Communicates with the Spotify API via Oauth2
 * Displays the current track in mode line
 * Create playlists (public or private)
-* List your public and private playlists and its tracks
+* Browse the Spotify featured playlists, your own playlists, and their tracks
 * Search for tracks and playlists that match the given keywords
 * Easily control basic Spotify player features like, play/pause, previous, next, shuffle, and repeat with the Spotify Remote minor mode